jmdevy/cavein/README.md

 # Minecraft Cave in mod
+#WARNING: there are no guarantees that this mod will not grief your world beyond your liking.
+Make a backup.

 This is a Minecraft 1.19.2 Forge mod that adds cave ins underground.

 At certain intervals a cave in may randomly start for one player in the overworld.
 Whitelisted blocks will fall and hurt players during a cave in.
 Cave ins will only start under a certain height.